 She and her husband, Ken, have two grown sons who live nearby.

 Oversight of First Presbyterian Church is provided by those ordained as elders, in keeping with the Biblical pattern of church leadership.
-Our congregation elects elders to a three-year term of active service. ("Session" refers to the current board of active elders.)
+Our congregation elects elders to a three-year term of active service.
+The term Session refers to the current board of active elders.
 In addition to providing general oversight, session members serve in administrative roles and as leaders of ministry committees.